-Each transmission is equipped with a transmission release lever.
-These levers deactivate the transmissions so that the unit can be pushed by hand.
+This unit is equipped with two transmission release levers.
+The transmission release levers deactivate the transaxle so that the unit can be pushed by hand.
 Both transmission release levers must be in the same position whether you are driving the unit or pushing it by hand.
-See Pushing the Unit by Hand for operational information and control location.
+See Pushing the Unit by Hand for operational information.